In this article

 Accountable plans

-An accountable plan in an expense reimbursement policy is a structured framework that adheres to IRS guidelines.
-While the IRS doesn’t require accountable plans, putting one in place ensures that employee expenses are not considered taxable income, allowing you to deduct these expenses on your tax return.
+An accountable plan is a structured framework that adheres to IRS guidelines.
+While the IRS doesn’t require accountable plans, putting one in place ensures employee expenses aren’t considered taxable income, which allows you to write off these expenses on your tax return.

 To adhere to the IRS guidelines, make sure your policy sets the following requirements: